top of page

 How do I get started?

-• If you are looking for a free 15-minute consultation, then scroll up to the menu bar and click "Contact Me".
+• If you are looking for a free 15-minute consultation, then click here to go to our "Contact Me" page.
 There you'll select a time for our consultation.

 or

-• If you are ready to schedule your first appointment you can scroll down and click on "Client Portal" and you can speed up the process and book your own first appointment.
+• If you are ready to schedule your first appointment you can click here to go to the "Client Portal" and you can speed up the process and book your own first appointment.

 In the first appointment we will explore your goals, discuss your experience with PCOS, and create a plan that works for you.